150th Special Operations Wing: History

 The group began converting from the A-7D Corsair II to the F-16 Fighting Falcon at the beginning of the 1990s.
-On 16 March 1992, the 150th Tactical Fighter Group was redesignated as the 150th Fighter Group.
+On 16 March 1992, the 150th Tactical Fighter Group was redesignated the 150th Fighter Group.
 Its last A-7 was flown from Kirtland to Davis–Monthan Air Force Base for decommissioning on 28 September.

-In October 1995 the 150th Tactical Fighter Group was expanded into the 150th Fighter Wing.
-On 1 December 2013 the 150th Fighter Wing was re-designated as the 150th Special Operations Wing and integrated with the 58th Special Operations Wing.
+In October 1995 the 150th expanded into the 150th Fighter Wing.
+On 1 December 2013 the 150th Wing was redesignated the 150th Special Operations Wing and integrated with the 58th Special Operations Wing.
 The wing assumed the mission of special operations training.